bitrix24/b24restdocs/api-reference/telephony/voximplant/lines/voximplant-line-outgoing-set.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing
-- error response is absent
+- response in case of error is absent

 {% endnote %}